300 metres hurdles: Record progression

 All United States national record holders have been from California.
 Gayle Kellon is credited with the first record in 1982 at 41.09, set at the CIF California State Meet.
 Leslie Maxie improved upon the record in 1984, taking the record first to 40.90 then to 40.18.
 Her record held for 17 years until Lashinda Demus took the record below 40 to 39.98 in 2001, which remained until 2017 when Sydney McLaughlin broke it with a time of 38.90 at the Arcadia Invitational.
 She broke the national record by over a second.

 Danny Harris had the low hurdle mark at 35.52, set in 1983 (just one year before he won the Olympic silver medal) when the height was terminated.
 The following year, George Porter ran 36.10 over the intermediate hurdles, but his 35.32 in 1985 is the first recognized record.
 That record held for 22 years until Jeshua Anderson finally nudged it down to 35.28 in 2007.
 Chasing Anderson to his record was sophomore Reggie Wyatt, who (after losing his junior year to ineligibility) took the record to 35.02 in 2009.
 All records took place in the finals of the CIF California State Meet except Porter's 35.32, which was set the week before qualifying to the meet.
 Wyatt set his record in the preliminary round anticipating his successful attempt to double in the 400 meters.
 In 2024, Vance Nilsson lowered the record to 34.83 at the Arizona Interscholastic Association State Championships.
+In April 2026, Andrew Jones ran a 34.72 at a Texas 6A area meet, acquiring the national record.